mokytis/networktoolkit/README.md

 ## Issues

-If anything is broke, you have a usage question, or a feature suggestion feel free to create an issue on gitlab.
+If anything is broke, you have a usage question, or a feature suggestion feel free to create an issue on github.